tryhuset/craft-imageshop/README.md

 ## Requirements

-This plugin requires Craft CMS 3 or 4.
+This plugin requires Craft CMS 3.

 To use this plugin you need an account with [Imageshop](https://www.imageshop.org/).